drkaizeng/fingers_in_the_pi/README.md

 ## Setting up the Pi
 - Format the micro SD to `MS-DOS (FAT32)`
 - Download NOOBS, the full version, not the lite version, from `https://downloads.raspberrypi.org`.
-Uncompress the downloaded file and the contents to the SD card using `unzip NOOBS_v3_8_1.zip -d path_to_sd_card`.
+Uncompress the downloaded file and save the contents to the SD card using `unzip NOOBS_v3_8_1.zip -d path_to_sd_card`.